umccr/umccrise/workflow.md

 	*  [ENCODE blacklist](https://github.com/Boyle-Lab/Blacklist),
 	*  Segmental duplication regions (UCSC),
 	*  UMCCR [panel of normals](https://github.com/umccr/vcf_stuff/blob/master/vcf_stuff/panel_of_normals/story/panel_of_normals.md), build from tumor-only mutect2 calls from ~200 normal samples.

-[ ] _TODO: link to PanelApp or original data where possible._

 5. If after removing non-hotspot GnomAD variants there are still > 500k somatic variants left flag the sample as highly mutated (or FFPE) and limit all calls to to cancer genes only (to avoid downstream PCGR and UMCCR cancer reports choking).

-[ ] _TODO: referfence "cancer genes" with a link to the source or PanelApp._

 6. Standardize the VCF fields: add new `INFO` fields `TUMOR_AF`, `NORMAL_AF`, `TUMOR_DP`, `NORMAL_DP`, `TUMOR_VD`, `NORMAL_VD` (for use with PCGR), and `AD FORMAT` field (for use with PURPLE).
 7. Run [PCGR](https://github.com/sigven/pcgr) to annotate VCF with more external sources:
 	* [VEP](http://www.ensembl.org/info/docs/tools/vep/index.html)  to infer the functional impact